samkitchen94/canvas-editor-tech-test/README.md

 - Next I have implemented how to close the program with command "X" - this is easy to implement but harder to test.

 - Next I have implemented the help menu - this still needs filling out properly but the functionality works.
+The help_menu method is private as it only needs to be called internally.

 - Next I have decided to focus on colouring in one specific pixel.

+- And now, clearing the canvas so it is blank.
+This is just replacing everything in @canvas with an "O".

+- Next colouring in specific rows and columns between specific rows (inclusive).

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.